lubeda/EspHoMaTriXv2/README.md

 - ulanzi-simple.yaml
 - mateine.ttf
+- Optional: `1pixel.gif` See: [Attention](#attention)

-to your esphome directory (usually /config/esphome).
+to your esphome directory (usually `/config/esphome`).

+Grab the font files, that are used in `ulanzi-simple.yaml` from https://github.com/trip5/MatrixClockFonts and save them in `/config/esphome/fonts`.

 In your esphome dashboard, you will find a new device named `ulanzi-easy`.

 #### Step 2